TODAQopen/toda/README.md

 ### core:
 Defines Hash and Packet, the only two core data structures.
-Relies on a util class called ByteArray, which extends UIntArray.
 Includes a rig (structure) checker, which assesses asset integrity.

 - Atoms: an ordered hashmap of <Hash>:<respective Packet> pairs